RajChanchal/LinkShelf/README.md

 - ✏️ **Full management** - Add, edit, delete, and reorder links
 - 💾 **Local storage** - All data stored securely on your Mac
 - 🎨 **Native macOS UI** - Beautiful, minimal interface
+- 🧭 **Global shortcut** - Press ⌥⌘L to open LinkShelf from anywhere
+- 📤 **Share Extension** - Add links directly from Safari and other apps
 - 🚀 **Fast & lightweight** - No bloat, just works

 ## Setup Instructions